ChileBob/StratumPool/README.md

 These are a very simple stratum servers for connecting GPU miners to a Ycash full node.

 - StratumPool : Allows miners to specify their own transparent ycash address.
-- StratumSolo : Connecting clients mine to the local node wallet ONLY
+- StratumSolo : Connecting clients mine to the local node wallet ONLY.

 Both operate as solo-pools', so a miner gets paid ONLY IF they find the solution to a block.

 Payments are made within the coinbase transaction, which means :-
-- Rewards must mature before they can be spend (100 blocks)
+- Rewards must mature for 100 blocks before they can be spent.
-- The first transaction MUST be to a shielded address (s2y)
+- The first transaction MUST be to a shielded address (s2y).

 There's no dev fee, just dont expect any support !!
 If you'd like to buy beers :-